-50S07 Wellbeing at work
+5OS07 Wellbeing at work

-This unit introduces wellbeing and its importance in the workplace.
+About this unit This unit introduces wellbeing and its importance in the workplace.
 It explores existing links between work, health and wellbeing, examining how to manage wellbeing and how it links with other areas of people management practice, and wider organisational strategy.
 The unit considers key elements of wellbeing programmes and the stakeholders involved, examining organisational responsibilities and the outcomes of managing wellbeing for employees and employers.

-You will explain how wellbeing can be managed to support organisational goals and you will evaluate key issues and theories related to wellbeing at work.
+What you will learn You will explain how wellbeing can be managed to support organisational goals and you will evaluate key issues and theories related to wellbeing at work.
 You will identify the contributory stakeholders that are required to maintain wellbeing initiatives at work and how wellbeing interacts with other areas of people management practice.
 Finally, you will apply your learning and develop a plan for a wellbeing programme, considering how you will implement and monitor its success.